Nastel/remoraj/remora-control/README.md

 }
 ```

-# System and CPU info
+# System and CPU Info

 to get Systems and processor info get `localhost:7366/sysInfo`.